 Greg Reihman is Lehigh University’s Associate Vice Provost, Director of the Center for Innovation in Teaching and Learning (CITL), Adjunct Professor of Philosophy, and co-director of the Mellon-funded Humanities Lab.

 As Director of the CITL, he works together with other faculty and staff to foster excellence in teaching and learning.
 The Center includes the following areas: Faculty Development, Instructional Technology, Writing Across the Curriculum, Digital Scholarship, Research Computing, Distance Education & Online Operations, Learning Space Technology and Design.
-Greg has offered workshops on topics ranging from active learning, project-based learning, fundamentals of effective teaching, teacher development for graduate students, inclusive teaching, effective integration of instructional technology, conducting classroom observations, digital humanities, principles of effective lecturing, and facilitating great discussions.
+Greg has offered workshops on a wide range of topics, including active learning, project-based learning, fundamentals of effective teaching, teacher development for graduate students, inclusive teaching, effective integration of instructional technology, conducting classroom observations, digital humanities, principles of effective lecturing, and facilitating great discussions.

 Greg graduated from Yale University in 1992 with a Bachelor of Arts in Philosophy, with distinction in the major.
 After teaching English in China from 1993-4, he earned his Master’s Degree (1995) and then his Doctorate (2001) in Philosophy from the University of Texas at Austin, with his dissertation earning the departmental nomination for the university’s Outstanding Dissertation award and his teaching recognized by the Departmental Award for Teaching Excellence.
 From 1998 to 2004 he worked at Stanford University, teaching in and helping to administer the Introduction to the Humanities Program.